 You can read more about the poetry issues project here.

 • A subjective, interactive map of the infrastructure of Rotterdam.
 Each layer of thread represents a different level of infrastructure and each pin is connected to a touch sensor that triggers different media files related to the city and displayed on the screen in the center.
+One of these files contains the poetic piece "Infrastructure".
 The piece aims at making the viewer conscious of the networks of infrastructure surrounding her and asks her to consider her position and role in an elaborate design where everything seems to be connected.
 The work, that was completed both as an idea as well as an object with the tireless help of Rosa and Victor, was presented in S/ash Gallery, Rotterdam, from 27 June to 2 July 2024, as part of the collective xpub Special Issue #24.

 • This piece is part of a larger collaborative work, an interactive, infrastructure-related installation soon to be presented in the upcoming xpub group exhibition (27-30 June, S/ash Gallery, Rotterdam).
 I also like it as a stand-alone piece, so this is how I present it here.
 (Images and details regarding the installation will follow in another post.)
 The poem is performative (improvisational reading) and list-based, simulating computerized speech: a form fitting the content.